mathworks/coder-swig/03-timestwo-dynamic-size/README.md

 # Description
-Shows a simple timestwo elementwise multiplication example.
-This example shows how generated emxArray types can be used from C# and Java.
-Run `doitCsharp` and `doitJava` to see the C# and Java examples, respectively.
+Shows a simple timestwo elementwise multiplication example with a dynamically allocated matrix input.
+This example shows how generated emxArray types can be used from C#, Java, and Python.
+Run `doitCsharp`, `doitJava`, and `doitPython` to see the C#, Java, and Python examples, respectively.

 You should see output similar to: